isabella232/airavata-docs/Admin-Maintenance.md

 1. Navigate to Admin Dashboard&#8658;Notices <br>
 2. Use 'Create a New Notice' button add a new notice. <br>
 3. Based on the published date you provided it will be available for users as a Notice !

+<b class="blue">Q7.</b> How to open the gateway to any user who create an user account?
+In the gateway not required to enable/activate user accounts.
+<br><b class="blue">Answer:</b><br>
+1. Gateway admin can switch between options of opening the gateway to all account creations OR gateway admin to activate accounts after creation.
+2. In order to do open the gateway to all,
+        - If the gateway is hosted by Airavata team, please request from them
+        - If you are hosting the gateway navigate to <pre><code>vi /var/www/html/airavata-php-gateway/app/config/pga_config.php</code></pre> Then change the initial user role to 'gateway-user'
+        <pre><code>
+                /**
+                 * Initial user role.
+This is the initial user role assigned to a new
+                 * user.
+Set this to one of the three roles above to automatically
+                 * grant new users that role, or set to some other role ('user-pending')
+                 * to require admin approval before users have access.
+                 */
+                'initial-role-name' => 'gateway-user',
+        </code></pre>